Difference Between Inkscape and GIMP

 Here is an image of GIMP UI extracted from the internet.

 Image Source: Link

 So if you see, its name along with features denotes a completely different package of tools and properties.
-It comes with a lot of neat tricks to edit a picture like an image retouching, editing with image effects and filters and also basic tools that are allocated are mainly for image manipulation itself, like various sort of selections and various types of coloring, etc.
+It comes with many neat tricks to edit a picture like image retouching, editing with image effects and filters, and basic tools allocated mainly for image manipulation, like various selections and various types of coloring, etc.

-Head to Head Comparison Between Inkscape vs GIMP (Infographics)
+Head to Head Comparison Between Inkscape and GIMP (Infographics)

 Below are the top 8 comparisons between Inkscape and GIMP.